wimpysworld/obs-studio-portable/README.md

 #### NVIDIA compute only

-Suitable for multi-GPU systems where the NVIDIA GPU is not rendering the display and only being used for compute.
+Suitable for multi-GPU systems where the NVIDIA GPU is not rendering the display and is only being used for compute.

 ```bash
 distrobox create --image ghcr.io/ublue-os/obs-studio-portable:latest --name obs --pull --additional-packages libnvidia-encode-535 nvidia-headless-no-dkms-535